ginstrom/paladin-novel/chapters/17_allies-and-enemies.md

 "And if I refuse?"

 "Then you would be declared a false prophet, your followers excommunicated, and your movement condemned as heretical."
 Aldric's smile was coldly satisfied.
-"The consequences would be... severe."
+"The consequences would be… severe."

 "Severe indeed!"
 Brother Castor added eagerly, wringing his hands.
 "Heretical movements must be stamped out before they spread their poison.
 The High Cleric speaks wisdom!"